Address: 4F Samyoung Bldg #12-2 World cup-daero

 » less more

-There are many stories of tourists being overwhelmed by the unreserved and open-hearted hospitality of the people who are maybe best known for once dominating half of the world.
-However, if you look deeper into their spirit, you will witness how strong, stern nomadic men can be moved to tears by their race horses rushing to a finish line.
+There are many stories of tourists being overwhelmed by the unreserved and open-hearted hospitality of the people who are best known for once dominating half of the world.
+However, if you look deeper into their spirit, you will witness how strong, stern nomadic men can be moved to tears when his racing horse about to finish in first place.
 How they sing and play music for a mother camel that has rejected her calf until she accepts it once more.
 How women sing to their domestic animals to calm them while milking them.

 Have you heard of any other people who have designed their boots with soft, wide, curved soles to avoid hurting seedlings?